 MARY REICH COOPER, MD, JD

-Dr. Cooper received her undergraduate degree cum laude from Duke University, her medical degree from Temple University School of Medicine, where she was elected to AOA, and her degree in health law from Pace University School of Law.
+Dr. Cooper received her undergraduate degree cum laude from Duke University, her medical degree from Temple University School of Medicine, where she was elected to Alpha Omega Alpha, and her degree in health law from Pace University School of Law.